cheminfo/eln-docs/docs/30_spectra/10_organic_chemistry/chromatography/gc-lc-ms-high-resolution.md

 - Merge parameter: this is the distance parameter used in the previous merge algorithm.
 - Width to group: all the values that are at least at this distance in their masses are going to be considered part of the same multiplet.

 The current selected monoisotopic mass is selected from the most intense value in the multiplet with the highest mass.
-This value can be changed doing Shift + Click over the mass spectra.
+This value can be changed doing SHIFT ⇧ + Click over the mass spectra.
 This will select the closest peak in the mass spectrogram.

 ### Molecular formula prediction